scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 Practice
 ========
-We define a ``Streaming Protocol``  as a processing task that involves the execution of several steps like any other `Scipion protocol <creating-a-protocol>`_, but, the inputs might appear during the protocol execution.
+We define a ``streaming protocol``  as a processing task that involves the execution of several steps like any other `Scipion protocol <creating-a-protocol>`_, but, the inputs might appear during the protocol execution.
 Is impossible to plan all the steps (difference between streaming and non streaming protocols).